ccard/Indoor_Localization_server/README.md

 &nbsp;&nbsp; These classes are what implements the program and test the algorithm.
  - Classes derived from `ImageProvider<T>`:
   - `DBProvider<ImType>`: This class loads in xml files that contain the precomputed descriptors and key points of the images along with the original images location.
 The text file that it opens is expected to be in the following format `<xml file location> <original image file location>`.
 It how ever does not load in the original image file just the location.
   - `MatProvider<TmgType>`: This class reads in the original images and computes their descriptors.
-This class should be used only if the descriptors where not precomputed as it takes significantly longer to run than `DBProvider<ImType>`. __Note__: it is recomend that the descriptors and key points be precomputed as this reduces the db loading time by at least an order of magnitude (look at [FileStorage](http://docs.opencv.org/modules/core/doc/xml_yaml_persistence.html) for how to save the descriptors and key points to xml files).
+This class should be used only if the descriptors where not precomputed as it takes significantly longer to run than `DBProvider<ImType>`.
+The input file must be in the format `<Image directory location>` and the directory must have a `images.txt` file in the format `<Image file name>`.__Note__: it is recomend that the descriptors and key points be precomputed as this reduces the db loading time by at least an order of magnitude (look at [FileStorage](http://docs.opencv.org/modules/core/doc/xml_yaml_persistence.html) for how to save the descriptors and key points to xml files).
  - Classes derived from `Matcher<ImType>`:
   - `LSHMatching<ImType>`: This class trains a LSH matcher and then uses it to localize a query image.
 This class implements the actual indoor localization algorithm and is the core of all the provided code.
   - `MapMatching<ImType>`: This class is the same as `LSHMatching<ImType>` except that it provides an additional find method that returns the top 3 matches with > t inliers to the fundamental matrix model along with there rotation and translation matricies.